pawelotto/cache-everything-redis/README.md

 # cache-everything-redis #
 Cache every function with Redis

+_This is a TypeScript project, please install typescript (sudo npm i -g typescript) before installing._

 ## Motivation ##
 I've seen many caching tools using Redis that do different things.
 But why install a separate caching tool for every scenario, when you can simply run **every function** you want through a Redis cache?

 **cache-everything-redis** makes it dead simple.

 ## Requirements ##
 This module requires a running Redis server